Public Art on Site

 Kevin Forest ('80)

-Other work recently added to our collection includes a delightful kinetic sculpture called Wind Shear, created by Jeff Kahn.
+Recently added to our collection is a delightful kinetic sculpture called Wind Shear, created by Jeff Kahn.
 Made of aluminum, this delicate piece is balanced to within one gram and moves on the slightest breeze.

 Arabesque by Mark Pettagrew